brunobord/meso-conlang/language.md

 There are two possible answers here.

-Either the person doesn't want to, so their response should simply be *ake.* or *tok ake.* to reject the discussion.
-From now on, the persons would carry on and no further questions will be asked.
+Either the person doesn't want to, so their response should simply be "*ake.*" or "*tok ake.*" to reject the discussion.
+From now on, the persons would carry on, say goodbye to each other, and no further words will be exchanged until next time.

-Or the person is willing to talk about the weather, so they can respond with *awi* or *tok awi*, followed by their impression about the current or incoming weather.
+In the second case, the person is willing to talk about the weather, so they can respond with *awi* or *tok awi*, followed by their impression about the current or incoming weather.
 Such as:

 > — awi tok. lume tiwa i powa. (*I want to talk.
 It was sunny yesterday, same for today.*)

+#### Closing

+TODO: how to finish a dialogue, say goodbye.

-## Advanced sentence structure
+### Advanced sentence structure

 Full sentence structure would look like: